fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/01_streams_handling.rst

 A data stream is a live data source that delivers instances sequentially.
 Unlike offline datasets, data instances cannot be scanned on demand in case of streams.
 Data instances are only available at the order they arrive.
-For example, think of a live RADIO signal that delivers new data with time, however, complete access to entire data is not possible.
+For example, think of a live RADIO signal that delivers new data with time, where complete access to entire data is not possible.

 .. image::